BestTimesToVisit.com Logo

 Motorcycle Taxis (Habal-habal)

-Cost:Highly negotiable, depends heavily on distance and driver.
+Cost:Highly negotiable, depends on distance and driver.
+Expect to pay more than a tricycle for comparable distances.

-Tip:Book tickets in advance, especially during peak season or holidays, through the ferry company websites (e.g., OceanJet, SuperCat) or at the port.
-Arrive at the terminal at least an hour before departure.
+Tip:Book tickets in advance, especially for popular routes or during peak season, via their websites or at the port.
+Arrive at the port at least an hour before departure.
 Be aware of potential delays due to weather.
-Economy class can be very basic; consider premium or business class for longer journeys.
+Seasickness can be an issue; consider medication if you're prone to it.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.